 Organisation: Union Internationale pour la conservation de la nature

-Stewart Maginnis is the Global Director of the Nature-based Solutions Group, with overall responsibility for IUCN’s work on Ecosystem Management, Forests, Water, Gender, Social Policy, Economics and Business & Biodiversity.
+Prior to this position, Stewart Maginnis was the Global Director of the Nature-based Solutions Group, with overall responsibility for IUCN’s work on Ecosystem Management, Forests, Water, Gender, Social Policy, Economics and Business & Biodiversity.

 An agriculturalist by training, he holds a master’s degree in Forestry and Land Use from the University of Oxford and has been a study fellow at the University of Manchester.
 He has a keen interest in the linkage between forest conservation and livelihood security of the rural poor, the practical application of ecosystem or landscapes approaches in forest management and on the role of civil society in local and national natural resource governance arrangements.